polkadot-js/common/README.md

 ## Contributing

 - Bootstrap the dependencies, `yarn`
-- Make any changes in the relevant package, on master merges new versions will be published automatically
+- Make any changes in the relevant package, on master merges new versions will be published automatically to npmjs